-When God was about to lead the people of Israel out of Egypt, they were told to bring a lamb into their home on the 10th day of the first month (Exodus 12:3) before killing it on the 14th at twilight (Exodus 12:6).
+Just before God led the people of Israel out of Egypt, he told them to keep the Passover lamb in their homes from the 10th day of the first month (Exodus 12:3) until until they killed it on the 14th at twilight (Exodus 12:6).

 The initial Passover seems to have been very much family-based.
 Families chose the lamb, kept it in their house, killed it, cooked it and ate it.
 Originally the Passover was not spoken of as an offering, but later references to Passover offerings seem to refer to the lamb or young goat that was killed for the Passover (Deuteronomy 16:2, 5-6) and possibly other animals as well.
 The meat was still to be eaten with unleavened bread and bitter herbs (Exodus 12:8; Numbers 9:11).

-The indications are that, later, the killing was done by priests, possibly after checking that the lamb was flawless.
+It seems that later, priests killed the Passover lamb, possibly after checking that it was flawless.
 Josiah gave orders that Levites should kill the lambs in the temple and give the blood to the priests (2 Chronicles 35:11) before skinning them.
 At that time, bulls were also provided in large numbers as burnt offerings, and it seems as if they were being offered at the same time – as seems to fit with the description in Deuteronomy 16:2 which refers to offerings from the herd.
-The Passover lamb would then be roasted entire.
-No bones were allowed to be broken or any parts removed (Exodus 12:46; Numbers 9:12).
+The Passover lamb was to be roasted entire.
+No bones were allowed to be broken nor any parts removed (Exodus 12:46; Numbers 9:12).

-Some other restrictions were placed on the people on that first Passover that are not mentioned elsewhere for subsequent Passovers:
+Some other restrictions were placed on the people on that first Passover that are not mentioned for later Passovers:

-One question that arises is when the lamb was to be killed.
-The time was twilight (apparently the Hebrew means “between the evenings” in Exodus 12:6 and Leviticus 23:5), but if the Hebrew day started at sunset, which end of the fourteenth day was the lamb killed – the start or end of the day?
+When was the lamb killed?
+The time was twilight (apparently the Hebrew in Exodus 12:6 and Leviticus 23:5 means “between the evenings”), but if the Hebrew day started at sunset, at which end of the fourteenth day was the lamb killed – the start or end of the day?
 Based on the need to eat it with unleavened bread and the fact that the Feast of Unleavened Bread started on the fifteenth, it seems likely that it would be at the end of the fourteenth so that, by the time the lamb was ready to be eaten, it was the fifteenth day of the month and the Feast of Unleavened Bread had already begun.